raffzhm/kasku/README.md

 ## Getting Started

 1. git clone
-2. lalu ubah nama folder dari kasku menjadi keuanganpribadi
-3. run "flutter clean"
+2. run "flutter clean"
-4. lalu jalankan "flutter pub get" di terminal
+3. lalu jalankan "flutter pub get" di terminal

 A few resources to get you started if this is your first Flutter project: